This research study is now complete

 Early labour and birth affect around 7% of pregnancies in the UK.
 Sometimes, this is because the womb becomes infected.
 Cells in the cervix help to protect the womb from infection, but it is possible for the cervix itself to become infected.

-So far, we have collected information on around five and a half thousand women, around 35% of which had an HPV infection before pregnancy.
+So far, we have collected information on around 5,500 women, around 35% of which had an HPV infection before pregnancy.
 We are now finishing looking at the data to see if HPV infection is related to early labour.

 This research has led to a collaboration with Health Protection Scotland to find out whether the introduction of a vaccination for HPV is linked to lower rates of preterm birth.

 Tommy's funds research across the UK investigating the reasons for pregnancy complications and loss.
 We can keep you updated on our research news.
 If you're interested in being kept updated about our research and news from Tommy's, click here.